shamansir/tron-gui/README.md

 # Tron GUI

+[`tron-gui`](https://package.elm-lang.org/packages/shamansir/tron-gui/) (the package in Elm package library).

-Tron GUI is a minimal interface for your application.
+Tron GUI is a minimal interface for your web application.

 It provides the friendly API for you to easily describe your interface using a mimimal number of smartly picked and designed controls and by nesting them.